 According to the RSPCA, 70% of the abandoned cats in their care were black, and they reported that people are less likely to adopt black cats from the shelters.

-But black cats are like any other cat breeds.
+But black cats are like any other cat.
 They have great personalities, lovable characteristics, and they are gorgeous too.